-- 9. Maintain involuntary clinical Strength Based Case Management and/or Assertive Community Treatment Services at all times while a conservatorship is in place.
+- 9. During the course of LPS Conservatorship proceedings, including, but not limited to reestablishments, rehearings, or jury trials, it is possible the Public Conservator's Office may not be available to evaluate and provide testimony on select contested matters.
+In such situations, the treating Psychiatrist or licensed Psychologist for the Conservatee may be asked to testify as an expert in the contested matter.
+If the current treating Psychiatrist or licensed Psychologist for the Conservatee is affiliated with the case management program, the Office of the Public Conservator may ask the doctor to provide testimony as an expert at the hearing.
+In the absence of a testifying expert, the conservatorship may be terminated. - 10.
+Maintain involuntary clinical Strength Based Case Management and/or Assertive Community Treatment Services at all times while a conservatorship is in place.
 If the conservatee is being transferred to another Case Management Agency, services of the sending agency must be maintained until verification is received that the conservatee has been contacted and is prepared to receive involuntary case management services from the receiving agency.
 The receiving agency must notify the Public Conservator's Office of the successful transfer and start of services with the receiving agency.
-Services may only be provided on a voluntary basis (or closed) if the Public Conservator's Office has indicated the conservatorship has been terminated by the court. - 10.
-Notify the Public Conservator's Office within 24 hours when any of the following situations occur for a conservatee: - Address changes - A new case manager is assigned - A new case management agency has been assigned - AWOL or in a missing person status - Hospitalization (medical and/or psychiatric) - In custody - Death - A Serious Incident Report is submitted to the BHS Quality Improvement Unit - Any unusual occurrences that raise risk/safety concerns - 11.
-Notify Public Conservator's Office in writing when it is believed a change in rights or when it is believed the Conservatee is no longer gravely disabled. - 12.
-Refer treatment providers to the Public Conservator's Office for matters requiring the consent of the Court via the Public Conservator's Office, such as surgery, non-routine medical treatment, or end of life decisions. - 13.
-Contact the Public Conservator's Office when questions arise regarding the Conservatee's desire/need to enter into contracts of any kind, obtain a driver's license, vote or participate in a research study.
+Services may only be provided on a voluntary basis (or closed) if the Public Conservator's Office has indicated the conservatorship has been terminated by the court. - 11.
+Notify the Public Conservator's Office within 24 hours when any of the following situations occur for a conservatee: - Address changes - A new case manager is assigned - A new case management agency has been assigned - AWOL or in a missing person status - Hospitalization (medical and/or psychiatric) - In custody - Death - A Serious Incident Report is submitted to the BHS Quality Improvement Unit - Any unusual occurrences that raise risk/safety concerns

-- 14. Contact the Public Conservator's Office when there is a need to have documents signed on behalf of the Conservatee, except in cases involving assistance with Social Security and Medi-Cal applications, renewals, redeterminations, appeals, etc. - 15.
+- 12. Notify Public Conservator's Office in writing when it is believed a change in rights or when it is believed the Conservatee is no longer gravely disabled. - 13.
+Refer treatment providers to the Public Conservator's Office for matters requiring the consent of the Court via the Public Conservator's Office, such as surgery, non-routine medical treatment, or end of life decisions. - 14.
+Contact the Public Conservator's Office when questions arise regarding the Conservatee's desire/need to enter into contracts of any kind, obtain a driver's license, vote or participate in a research study. - 15.
+Contact the Public Conservator's Office when there is a need to have documents signed on behalf of the Conservatee, except in cases involving assistance with Social Security and Medi-Cal applications, renewals, redeterminations, appeals, etc. - 16.
 Ensure a report is available via the electronic health record (EHR) for the Public Conservator's Office to view monthly, including completed visits.